Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Young has also posted a Youtube video on how to make the perfect espresso.
 In his lesson he uses a commercial La Marzocco espresso machine.
 La Marzocco based in Florence, Italy, specializes in producing high end, hand-crafted professional espresso coffee machines with prices to match.

-24-hour "bed in" on the roof of his Dallas church when he and his wife spent 24 hours in a bed - on the roof of Fellowship Church.
+Includes a 24-hour "bed in" on the roof of his Dallas church when he and his wife spent 24 hours in a bed - on the roof of Fellowship Church.
 This happened in 2012 to discuss his new book, Sexperiment which he wrote after challenging married couples in his congregation to strengthen their marriages through seven days of sex.
-Even in it wasn't a gimmick to heighten interest in the book, that is exactly what it did.
+Even if it wasn't a gimmick to heighten interest in the book, that is exactly what it did.
 Sexperiment vaulted into the bestseller list on Amazon for an entire day.

 An excerpt from an article in the Dallas Morning News reads (The article is worth reading in its entirety).